containers/buildah/docs/buildah-manifest-create.1.md

 themselves lists or indexes, add all of their contents.
 By default, only one image from such a list will be added to the newly-created list or index.

+**--amend**

+If a manifest list named *listNameOrIndexName* already exists, modify the preexisting list instead of exiting with an error.
+The contents of *listNameOrIndexName* are not modified if no *imageName*s are given.

+**--tls-verify** *bool-value*

+Require HTTPS and verification of certificates when talking to container registries (defaults to true).
+TLS verification cannot be used when talking to an insecure registry.

 ## EXAMPLE

 ```
 buildah manifest create mylist:v1.11
+941c1259e4b85bebf23580a044e4838aa3c1e627528422c9bf9262ff1661fca9
+buildah manifest create --amend mylist:v1.11
 941c1259e4b85bebf23580a044e4838aa3c1e627528422c9bf9262ff1661fca9
 ```